EasonLiang/bsp_imx6_git2/README.md

 psmisc is now hosted on gitlab at https://gitlab.com/psmisc/psmisc for bugs or issues please use the issue tracker at https://gitlab.com/psmisc/psmisc/issues

+## Email List
+No email list as such, but there is a Gitter room found at https://gitter.im/psmisc/Lobby This is an experimental trial of how Gitter works with a Gitlab project such as psmisc but its better than no email list.

 ## fuser on network fs
 On network file-systems, fuser can hang because its trying to stat files